IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

-# Student Advisory Board Proposal for Professional Fee Spending in FY 2015
+# EE Student Advisory Board Proposal for Professional Fee Spending in FY 2015

 #### Produced by